c4dr-me/ESR/README.md

 ## What It Does

 - **Automated Deliverability Testing:**
-  Allows you to send test emails to real inboxes (Gmail, Outlook, Yahoo, iCloud) and see where they land (Inbox, Spam, Promotions, etc.).
+  Allows you to send test emails to real inboxes (Gmail, Outlook) and see where they land (Inbox, Spam, Promotions, etc.).
 - **Unique Test Codes:**
   Generates a unique code for each test to track and identify your email in the test inboxes.
 - **Live Status & Scoring:**